 Some medicines can change the appearance of your urine.

 Although not necessarily harmful, it might be a good idea to check the side effects, if any, of the medication to make sure it’s not that.
 It is worth mentioning any medicines you might be taking to your doctor before or during pregnancy.

 Sexually Transmitted Diseases

 Another reason for cloudy urine is because of vaginal discharge, which can be due to sexually transmitted diseases including gonorrhea.
 If you think this might be the case, you have to make an appointment with your doctor to treat it effectively.

 As a rule of thumb, if you notice a change in your urine for a day or two with no secondary symptoms then there isn’t anything to worry about.

-But if it persists and you experience cramping, pains, burning, itching or anything else that doesn’t feel "right", it is best to see your doctor, especially when it comes to an expectant mom and her unborn baby.
+But if it persists and your experience cramping, pains, burning, itching or anything else that doesn’t feel “right”, it is best to see your doctor, especially when it comes to an expectant mom and her unborn baby.

 If at any point something doesn’t feel right or you are concerned, it is best to see your healthcare provider.
 A relaxed mom-to-be equals a happy pregnancy and a happy baby.